oschrenk/notes/company.md

 1. write commit message before coding
 2. write what the software should be supposed to do, not what you did

 The second rule lines up with writing commit message

+### Architecture ###

+- api > framework
+- dependency injection > dependency injection container

 ### Style ###

+- utf8
-- utf8, unix line encoding
+- unix line ending
+- delete trailing whitespace
 - agree on company style
 - enforce style
 	- with shared IDE/editor preferences